 "He's 191 years out of date," says Sustainable Santa of the traditional Santa.
 "We're anxious to have Santa be the counselor who urges kids to eat healthy and live a sustainable lifestyle."

 Eckfield and wife, Helen Nielsen, have developed a three-step plan to encourage fellow "real bearded Santas" to introduce healthy living concepts to kids.

 Step one encourages Santas to share three "Food Rules," inspired by food journalist Michael Pollan.
 Eckfield says it takes just seconds for a Santa to teach a child these simple rules, such as "If you are hungry, eat an apple.
 If you're not hungry enough to eat an apple, then you're probably not hungry."
 So far, they've taught the rules to more than 400 Santas.

-Step two is to begin the process of placing "Healthy, Happy Santas" into farmers' markets where it's easy to embolden kids to try new fruits and vegetables (eat the rainbow!) and even fermented foods.
+Step two is to begin the process of placing "Healthy, Happy Santas" into farmers' markets where it's easy to embolden kids to try new vegetables, fruits and even fermented foods.

 The passion Sustainable Santa feels for his mission is apparent in his voice when he talks about the positive effect a few words from Santa can have on a child.